nikivanov/watney/README.md

 and ReversePin
 * Restart your Watney for configuration changes to take effect

+    ## Off Charger re-docking
+    Watney can detect when it is taken off the charger outside of its own movement and can attempt to re-dock by driving forward for one second.
+In my case, Watney occasionally gets knocked off the charger by my Roomba, so enabling this functionality ensures that Watney is always docked and charging.
+By default this functionality is disabled: I didn't want Watney to drive off someone's workbench while they are working on it.
+If you'd like to enable this functionality, set `Enabled=True` in the `OFFCHARGER` section of the config.
 # Remote Access
 Watney has no authentication / security.
 If you'd like to set it up for remote access, I recommend using [Zerotier](https://www.zerotier.com/).
 Adding Watney and your client computer to the same Zerotier network will make it appear as if they are on the same local network.